chef-cft/dca_workshop/README.md

 suggested steps

 ## Appendix II -- recommended/example controls for Detect & Correct
+*It is very important that you review and test any controls you want to Detect/Correct before you go onsite.....profiles and base OS configurations change often.
+Bugs can be introduced and behavior can change.
+Make sure you know what controls you want to run during this workshop, and confirm your assumptions on how the fix functions.*

 ## Appendix III -- Optional remote scan use case